 Okay To Be Me: ZZ’s Great Discovery is just such a book.
 It talks about the tribulations of being different from the norm.
 So appropriate at this time when bullying, prejudices against race, religions and physical afflictions seem part of life.

-ZZ’s desperate efforts to be the same eventually reach his adversaries’ hearts.
-They help to “straighten” him out and, in the laborious process, their shapes change to being abnormal.
+ZZ’s desperate efforts to be the same eventually reach ZZ's adversaries’ hearts.
+They help to “straighten” ZZ out and, in the laborious process, their shapes change to being abnormal.
 Now they all are different.

 The simple, but precise wording to convey important events make the story perfect for the little ones and for adults a contemplation.